-Veterinary Certificate for transit/storage of specified pathogen-free eggs, meat, minced meat and mechanically separated meat of poultry, ratites and wild game-bird, eggs and egg products is available in English, Bulgarian, French, German, Lithuanian, Romanian, Greek, Italian, Dutch, Polish, and Spanish.

-Note: The letterhead transit certificate for fresh poultry meat and egg products is the same certificate.
+Veterinary Certificate for transit/storage of specified pathogen-free eggs, meat, minced meat and mechanically separated meat of poultry, ratites and wild game-bird, eggs and egg products is available in English and Italian.
+Note: The letterhead transit certificate for fresh poultry meat and egg products are the same certificate.
 See Guidelines to complete.